 Criminal harassment, or “stalking”, as it is commonly referred to, consists of repeated behavior that has the intention of harassing, frightening, annoying, or other actions displaying obsessive and unwanted conduct directed towards another individual “without lawful authority”.
 For those facing harassment charges, it is important to hire an experienced criminal defense lawyer to defend against these types of allegations.

 If you face charges for criminal harassment, it is important that you do not take such charges lightly.
-Consequences for conviction can range from the implementation of a protection order, which can limit your freedom of movement, all the way to imprisonment for a period of up to for many years.
-To best protect your freedom, seek out an experienced Criminal harassment lawyer to start building your defence.
+Consequences for a conviction can range from the implementation of a protection order, which can limit your freedom of movement, all the way to imprisonment for a period of up to for many years.
+To best protect your freedom, seek out an experienced Criminal harassment lawyer to start building your defense.